*Not enforced by entire state

 Iowa Administrative Code.
 Department of Public Health .
 Chapter 15: Swimming Pools and Spas.
 Section 15.4(4) Safety- f.
 Emergency equipment and facilities: Per (6), (aside from wading pools and spray pads), each swimming pool where lifeguards aren’t provided must have a designated emergency telephone or an equivalent emergency communication system that can be operated without coins that’s available to swimming pool users when the pool is open.
 If the telephone isn’t within the confines of the swimming pool enclosure, the location of the emergency phone most be posted in at least one conspicuous place within the enclosure.
 Instructions for emergency use of the telephone must be posted near the phone.

 Kentucky Administrative Regulations.
 Title 902 Cabinet for Health and Family Services Department for Public Health.
 Chapter 10 Sanitation.
 10:120 Kentucky public swimming and bathing facilities.
-Section 14.
-Safety Equipment: Per (10), all facilities must have a readily accessible and conspicuously nonpay telephone on the premises.
+Section 13.
+Safety Equipment: Per (10), all facilities must have a non-pay landline telephone, continuously connected to a power source and operational at all times, capable of direct dialing 911 without going through a switchboard located on the deck that’s readily accessible and conspicuously located.
+A cordless telephone is prohibited.
 For isolated cities, 2-way radio communication systems to a manned telephone system may be substituted.
-The telephone number of a police, fire department, emergency medical service, or a hospital must be posted in a conspicuous place near the phone.
+The address of the facility and the telephone number of a police, fire department, emergency medical service, or a hospital must be posted in a conspicuous place near the phone.

 Title 51 PUBLIC HEALTH SANITARY CODE.
 Part XXIV.
 Swimming Pools and Natural of Semi-Artificial Swimming or Bathing Places.
 Chapter 7.
 General Standards.
 Section 703.
 Lifesaving Equipment: Per (3), Class A, B, and C swimming pools should have a telephone with posted names and phone numbers of nearest available police, fire, ambulance service and/or rescue unit, and/or 911, if available, conspicuously and conveniently on hand at all times.